-Rashtram School of Public Leadership Launches Applications for Accelerator Programme
+Rashtram School of Public Leadership launches applications for Accelerator Programme

 Emphasising on the holistic development of the individual, Rashtram will introduce the Learners, to self-reflection, deep-listening, empathy, and ethics in leadership.
-The learning environment will also encourage the learners to adopt health practices such as yoga and mindfulness.
+The learning environment will also encourage learners to adopt healthy practices such as yoga and mindfulness.
 Training future public leaders is an elaborate responsibility and the guidance of current accomplished leaders is monumental to this effort.
 Rashtram has assembled a team of distinguished multi-disciplinary faculty for this purpose, including former MPs, diplomats, career academicians, bureaucrats, and Padma Shri winning social workers.
-Sh.
-Jayaprakash Narayan, Sh.
-P.D.
-Rai, Sh.
-Jay Panda, Padma Shri Awardee Mahesh Sharma, Padma Shri Awardee Phoolbasan Bai Yadav, Dr. Mukul Asher, Dr. Mala Kapadia, Dr. K. Ramasubramanian, & Dr. R. Balasubramaniam are a few names from the list.
+Jayaprakash Narayan, PD Rai, Jay Panda, Padma Shri Awardee Mahesh Sharma, Padma Shri Awardee Phoolbasan Bai Yadav, Dr Mukul Asher, Dr Mala Kapadia, Dr K Ramasubramanian, and Dr R Balasubramaniam are a few names from the list.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)